Do I qualify for an H-1B Visa?

 - The nature of the duties of the position are so specialized and complex that knowledge required to perform the job duties is usually associated with the attainment of a bachelor’s degree or higher.

-Every year on April 1 the United States government makes available 65,000 regular cap H-1B visas and 20,000 master’s cap H-1B visas available for the upcoming government “fiscal year”.
+Every year on April 1 the United States government makes available 65,000 regular cap H-1B visas and 20,000 master’s cap H-1B visas for the upcoming government “fiscal year”.
 The government fiscal year begins on October 1 of every year.
-For example, when the H-1B visa window opened on April 1, 2010, the government made available H1b visas for the 2011 fiscal year, which begins on October 1, 2010.
+For example, when the H-1B visa window opened on April 1, 2016, the government made available H-1B visas for the 2017 fiscal year, which began on October 1, 2016 and ended September 30, 2017.

 When can I submit an application?